cwallacebailey/html_css_portfolio_project1/README.md

 * ### Fixed
     * While testing the site on browsers other than Chrome two bugs were discovered:
         * The navigation menu items are underlined to show the page the user is currently on.
-While using Chrome this was the same color as the font but on other browsers it appeared blue:
+While using Chrome this was the same colour as the font but on other browsers it appeared blue:

             ![Bristol's King Wing bug 1 underline](assets/readme-images/bug1-underline.png)